 Looking for ways to make a difference?
 We can help you identify your skills and find a cause that lights you up.
 Many opportunities exist, including the ones below.
 The following programs rely upon adult volunteers (without regard to age):

 If you enjoy encouraging others to accomplish healthy living and well-being goals, consider becoming a Healthy Living volunteer leader or coach for community-based workshops.
-Training, mentoring and support are provided.
+Training, mentoring, and support are provided.
 For more details, please call 520-258-5062.